Online Graduate Certificate in Academic Advising

 All coursework is offered online.
 Classes are delivered within a semester time frame and are somewhat flexible in schedule.
 Students work independently, yet share comments and questions via electronic communications.

 For more information visit K-State Global Campus.

 Become a NACADA student member and receive discounts on NACADA publications that are required for completion of coursework in the Certificate and Masters Programs in Academic Advising.

 "The Academic Advising Graduate Certificate Program has been indispensable to me as an advisor.
 The courses covered subjects on advising practice and theory, and so many other aspects of student affairs that I'm involved with on a day-to-day basis.
 The course instructors had a great knowledge base and encouraged “class” discussion through discussion boards and group projects.
-I learned not only from instructors but also my fellow students from institutions all across the country.
+I learned not only from instructors but also my fellow students....
 What an opportunity to take course work of this caliber in a format that fit right in with my busy life.
 I would be hard pressed to say who has benefited the most from the program - me or the students I advise!"

 Jamie Schoenbeck Walsh, Academic Advisor, Veterinary Technology Instructor, Purdue University

 "As an advisor in a rural outreach site of a community college, the program provided me with much needed guidance in advising, theory, career development, learning processes, and diversity."

 "I learned theory and techniques that can be practically applied in my everyday academic advising."

 PhD in Leadership in Academic Advising

 The Leadership in Academic Advising Ph.D.
 (60 hours beyond a 30-hour master's degree) program prepares professionals for roles in leadership, research, and teaching focused on academic advising in higher education.
 The courses emphasize the need to recognize the contributions of diversity, theory, practice, and research to professional advising.